ialiwaris/Build-A-Company/README.md

 ---

 ✅ Designed for security, visibility, and scalability.
-No sensitive user or system data is stored in this repo.